quattrinili/codec_image_transport/README.md

-# decoding_image_transport
+# codec_image_transport
-Decoding image transport for ROS.
-Only supports H.264 for now.
+Encoding/decoding image transport for ROS.
+Only supports H.264 decoding for now.